-Courtesy of Youfoobar, here’s the best Windows command-line one-liner I’ve seen in a very long time.
+Courtesy of Youfoobar, here’s the best Windows command-line one-liner I’ve seen in a very long time: a ping sweep from Windows.
+If you’re not familiar with a ping sweep, read on.
 If you need to quickly scan your network to see if anyone’s added any new systems without telling you–something that only ever happens to me, right?–this tool will help you detect that, then head off those questions about why you haven’t patched and installed antivirus on that new server yet.

 This one-liner uses a lot of Windows’ bag of tricks.

 FOR /L %%i in (1,1,255) do @ping -n 1 -w 200 192.168.1.%%i | find "TTL" >> C:\Ping_Sweep_Results.txt

 The FOR statement is the key here, sequencing the following command through the values 1-255.
 I wish I’d known that trick 12 years ago.
 That’s what the /L parameter and the list in parenthesis permit.

 The -n and -w switches on the ping command just tell it to take one response and wait longer than usual for it.
 The defaults don’t always give a busy system enough time to respond, and on a workplace network, you can rest assured some of the systems will be busy.

 Replace 192.168.1 with the network you want to scan.

 The pipe redirection through the find command filters out any machines that don’t reply, and then the >> directs the output to a file.

 If you’re willing to make the batch file longer, you can make it even more useful.